Mr. Incredible: Incredibles 2

 Violet, Dash, and Jack-Jack escape in a refurbished Incredibile, the supercar once owned by their father, and reach Winston's yacht.
-Onboard, the hypnotized Mr. Incredible, Elastigirl, and Frozone recite a vindictive manifesto on air designed to paint superheroes as a threat, and then subdue the ship's crew, aim the yacht at the city, and destroy the controls.
+On board, the hypnotized Mr. Incredible, Elastigirl, and Frozone recite a vindictive manifesto on air designed to paint superheroes as a threat, and then subdue the ship's crew, aim the yacht at the city, and destroy the controls.
 Jack-Jack removes Elastigirl's goggles; she in turn frees Mr. Incredible and Frozone.
 The Incredibles and Frozone release the other mind-controlled superheroes, and all work together to turn the yacht from crashing into the city.
 Elastigirl apprehends Evelyn attempting to escape in a jet.
 Superheroes regain legal status around the world.

 Some time later, Tony accompanies Violet to a movie with the family.
 When the Parrs spot a carload of bank robbers, Violet leaves Tony at the theater, promising to be back in time, and the Incredibles suit up and give chase in their Incredibile.

 Reception

-Bob has received mixed reception from reviewers, with some believing that he fails to live up to the mantle of a superhero.
-Stephanie Zacharek from Time positively compared Bob to a real-life father.
+Bob has received a generally positive reception from reviewers.
+Scott Nye of Slant Magazine praised the maturity of his story arc, particularly his rejection of his job in pursuit of his dream and his acknowledgement of his responsibilities to his family.
+The Austin Chronicle considered Bob's yearnings to return to his old superhero life to be realistic and touching.
+Stephanie Zacharek from Time positively commented on the realism of Bob in Incredibles 2 as an exhausted stay-at-home father and considered his adjustment to his wife's superhero work to be an exploration of the fragile male ego.
+Staff at The Ringer had a mixed response when assessing Bob's parenting skills but found him to be a competent father who attempts to fix his mistakes and learns about the challenges of raising children.
+In a Forbes review of Incredibles 2, staff writer Scott Mendelson thought that the role reversal of Bob and Helen's working life was handled with sensitivity and noted that Bob is not depicted as a completely incapable father, but instead attempts to better himself to be a responsible parent, even asking for help from others when necessary.
+Film critic Mark Kermode felt that middle-aged viewers would be able to identify with Bob's parenting struggles and the challenges of feeling sidelined.

 In popular culture

-In late 2021, Mr. Incredible became the subject of a popular Internet meme commonly referred to as "Mr. Incredible Becoming Uncanny".
-The meme features an illustration of Bob Parr, who becomes more traumatized and distorted as a variety of topics and facts are gradually presented in an unsettling manner.
-The meme originated from a realistic render of the character by animator Nathan Shipley that was created using an artificial intelligence program.
+In September 2021, Mr. Incredible became the subject of an Internet meme commonly referred to as "Mr. Incredible Becoming Uncanny".
+The meme features an illustration of Bob Parr, who becomes more traumatized, distorted and horrific.
+In 2022, the meme got more popular and more phases were added, including the sequel, "Mr. Incredible Becoming Canny".
+He becomes happy/ascended instead of traumatized.